KaterinaKozub/KaterinaKozub/README.md

 ### Hi there 👋

 # BIO
-Katya, 20 y.o.\
+My name is Katya, I'm 20 years old.
-Ukraine, Odesa.\
+📍 I'm from Odesa, Ukraine.
-I study at the National University "Odessa Polytechnic"
+🎓 I study at the National University "Odessa Polytechnic".